tripplen23/synchronize-client/README.md

 - The main logic of the app is implemented in the slice files (for example: productSlice, cartSlice, authSlice, etc).
 The slice files are connected to the service files (for example: productService, cartService and authService, etc) which play the role as the bridges between the API and the redux store.
 The redux store after being processed all the logic with the API will be implemented in the application through the the hooks of useAppSelector for selecting the state and the useAppDispatch for triggering the state to the redux store.

 ![alt text](./readmeImg/image-6.png)

-## Testing

-- Testing libraries/frameworks: Jest, React Testing Library
-- Run tests using the command npm test or yarn test.
-- The tests are structured into unit tests with reducers, covering different aspects of the application.
-- For further development, this is neccessary to implement more test cases.

-## Deployment

-- To deploy the project to a server, follow these general steps:

-  1. Set up a hosting platform (e.g., Netlify, Vercel, AWS, etc.).
-  2. Configure the deployment settings, such as specifying the build command and environment variables.
-  3. Connect the hosting platform to the Git repository to enable automatic deployments based on commits or pull requests.
-  4. Trigger the deployment process, and the hosting platform will build and deploy the application.